-Mandatory Adjudication Law (Yes/No): Yes2

-Anti-Plea Bargaining Statute (Yes/No): Yes2

-Pre-Sentencing Investigation Law (PSI)
+Mandatory Adjudication Law (Yes/No): Anti-Plea Bargaining Statute (Yes/No): Pre-Sentencing Investigation Law (PSI) (Yes/No): Yes2 Yes2

+N/A

+N/A N/A

+Yes1

+Yes1

+None

-Yes \$5-65-109 Alcohol abuse assessment required in cases where the defendant has either plead guilty or noto contendere to a DWI offense or has been found guilty via a trial without a jury.
+Yes §5-65-109 Alcohol abuse assessment required in cases where the defendant has either pleaded guilty to or nolo contendere to a DWI offense or has been found guilty via a trial without a jury.
 Alcohol abuse assessment is discretionary in cases where the defendant has been found guilty via a jury trial.

 Sanction for Refusal to Submit to a Chemical Test:

-Note: The implied consent laws only apply to a test to determine the alcohol or controlled substances content of a person's blood. §5-65-202(a) & §9(a) of Act 863 or 1993

-&lt;sup>2Persons charged with a DWI offense shall be tried on such charges or plead to such charges and no such charges shall be reduced. §5-65-107 However, for persons who are either convicted of or who have pleaded guilty/non-contendereto a 1st DWI offense, the court is prohibited from placing such persons on probation and later discharging the accused without adjudication after the probation period has been served. §5-65-108 For Persons Under 21 who plead guilty or noto contendere to a 1st offence of "driving while under the influence" or with a BAC level of "0.02 but < 0.10", the court is prohibited from placing such persons on probation prior to adjudication and discharging the accused without an adjudication of guilt and expunging the record. §8 of Act 863 of 1993

-Sanction for Refusal to Submit to a Chemical Test: (continued)

-Refusal to Take Implied Consent
+Refusal to Take a Preliminary Breath Test: Criminal Sanctions (Fine/Jail): Administrative Licensing Action (Susp/Rev): Other: Note: The implied consent laws only apply to a test to determine the alcohol or controlled substances content of a person's blood. §§5-65-202(a) & 5-65-309(a) 2Persons charged with a DWI offense shall be tried on such charges or plead to such charges and no such charges shall be reduced. §5-65-107 However, for persons who are either convicted of or who have either pleaded guilty to or non-contendere to a 1st DWI offense, the court is prohibited from placing such persons on probation and later discharging the accused without adjudication after the probation period has been served. §5-65-108 For persons under 21 years old who have either pleaded guilty to or nolo contendere to a 1st offence of "driving while under the influence" or with a BAC of " ≥ 0.02 but <0.10", the court is prohibited from placing such persons on probation and judication of guilt and expunging the record. §5-65-308 Sanction for Refusal to Submit to a Chemical Test: (continued) Refusal to Take Implied Consent Chemical Test: Criminal Sanction (Fine/Jail): Administrative Licensing Action (Susp/Rev): Other:

-Chemical Test:

-Criminal Sanction (Fine/Jail):

-Administrative Licensing Action

-(Susp/Rev):